bgamari/ghc-wiki-import/pattern-synonyms.md

-Tickets should include **PatternSynonym** in their Keywords to appear in these summary lists.
+Tickets should include `PatternSynonyms` in their Keywords to appear in these summary lists.